 In recent years, new remarkable surrealist currents have permeated contemporary art.
 Where the claim of historical surrealism was to let the unconscious overflow into society and thereby overturn it, the colonization of the mind in late capitalism has created similar surrealistic visuals, working in reverse.

 The exhibition Another Surrealism draws lines between historic surrealism and contemporary art.
 The potent connection between the two separated and distinguished surrealist moments is explored through immersive spacious tableaus bringing together historic surrealist artworks and contemporary artworks with striking surrealist tendencies.
-The exhibition features surrealist works that have largely been written out of art history – exhibitions scenography, fashion-works, shop window-installations, and immaterial works such as smell and sound.
+The exhibition features surrealist works largely written out of art history – exhibitions scenography, fashion works, shop window installations, and immaterial works such as smell and sound.
 The exhibition presents artworks by significant international contemporary artists side by side with historic surrealists.

 The exhibition is supported by: 15.
 Juni Fonden, Augustinus Fonden, Beckett-Fonden, Bikubenfonden, Dansk Tennis Fond, Det Obelske Familiefond, Kvadrat, Magasin du Nord, Statens Kunstfond, Aage og Johanne Louis-Hansens Fond.